 In this case scenario, a $140 on the Yankees would pay you $100 if it won.
 As for the Red Sox, a $100 bet would net you $120 if it won.
-Of course, you don’t have to bet in exactly $100 increments as the examples above show.
-Once you understand the ratios, you can plug in whatever numbers you would like.
+Of course, you don’t have to bet in exactly $100 increments, as shown above.
+Once you understand the ratios, you can plug in whatever numbers you want.

-When you’re looking at you’re matchup, the option with the smallest negative number is the favorite for the event.
+When you’re looking at your matchup, the option with the smallest negative number is the favorite for the event.
 The option that has the larger number is the underdog.

-The third option that is commonly used to display the odds is decimal form.
+The third option most commonly used to display the odds is decimal form.
 In this case, we’re essentially changing the fractions to decimals.
-If you remember your Grade 6 math, then it shouldn’t be a problem for you.
+If you remember your Grade 6 math, it shouldn’t be a problem for you.
 With decimals, calculating your payout is quite simple: just multiple your stake by the decimal odds to get your total payout.
-It’s the easiest form of odds to calculate.
+It’s the most straightforward way to calculate odds.

-With decimal odds, the team or option with the smallest decimal number is the favorite whereas the choice with the biggest number is the underdog.
-As the numbers grow larger, those selections are greater and greater underdogs.
+With decimal odds, the team or option with the smallest decimal number is the favorite, whereas the choice with the largest number is the underdog.
+As the numbers grow more prominent, those selections are more significant underdogs.

 If you’re interested in converting American odds to decimal, you can use this equation when you’re dealing with a negative number.
-If a team is -110, what you would do is take 100, and divide it by 110 (the odds).
+If a team is -110, you would take 100 and divide it by 110 (the odds).
 Then you add one to that number to get the decimal.
-In this case you would get 0.909090 and then it would be 1.909090 after adding one.
+In this case, you would get 0.909090, and then it would be 1.909090 after adding one.

-Decimal odds are more popular in non-American markets.
-A lot of the sportsbooks in the United Kingdom use decimals odds as do the Asian markets.
+Decimal odds are more prevalent in non-American markets.
+Many of the sportsbooks in the United Kingdom use decimals odds, as do the Asian markets.
 In North America, the American style of odds is the standard.